-On the other hand, when you want homemade bread you can count on to be ready at mealtime, try using a bread machine to mix and knead the dough.
+When you want homemade bread you can count on to be ready at mealtime, try using a bread machine to mix and knead the dough.
 With practice, you can expect good texture, height, and superb flavor.

 Did you notice I didn’t say “bake” the bread in your bread machine in the last paragraph?